Djnirds1984/SULIT-WIFI-by-AJC/README.md

         -- Create a new user with a secure password (replace 'your_secure_password'!)
         CREATE USER sulituser WITH PASSWORD 'your_secure_password';

-        -- Grant the user permission to connect to the new database GRANT ALL PRIVILEGES ON DATABASE sulitwifi TO sulituser;
+        -- Make the new user the owner of the database for full permissions ALTER DATABASE sulitwifi OWNER TO sulituser;

-        -- Exit the psql shell for now
-        \q
-        ```

-3.  **Grant Schema Permissions**:
-    *   The user needs permission to create tables.
-Log back into `psql` as the `postgres` user if you exited.
-        ```bash
-        sudo -u postgres psql
-        ```
-    *   Run the following command to grant the necessary permissions:
-        ```sql
-        -- Grant all permissions on the 'public' schema (where tables are created) to your new user GRANT ALL ON SCHEMA public TO sulituser;

         -- Exit the psql shell
         \q
         ```
+    *   By making `sulituser` the owner, you grant all necessary privileges, including schema permissions, in a single step.

 ---

 ## Step 3: Backend & Frontend Setup